 Can't make it to one of the workshops?
 No problem!
 We offer a variety of online training opportunities that you can view from your home or desk.

-The following webinars are available for download.
+The following webinar recordings are available for download.
 Please note that Windows Media Player 9 or higher is required for the webinar recordings.

 - Application & Research Fundamentals Webinar (WMV)